ansible/ansible-lightspeed/docs/tos/index.md

 # Terms of Service

-## IBM Watson Code Assistant Terms of Service
+## IBM watsonx Code Assistant Terms of Service

-We are excited that you are interested in participating in this Tech Preview and as a benefit, receiving access to IBM’s Early Cloud Service for Watson Code Assistant (“Early Cloud Service” or “ECS.”)
+We are excited that you are interested in participating in this Tech Preview and as a benefit, receiving access to IBM’s Early Cloud Service for IBM watsonx Code Assistant (“Early Cloud Service” or “ECS.”)
 User may use the ECS at no cost subject to the terms of this Agreement (“Agreement”).

 **BY USING THE ECS, USER SIGNIFY YOUR ACCEPTANCE OF THE AGREEMENT AND ACKNOWLEDGE YOU HAVE READ AND UNDERSTAND THE AGREEMENT TERMS.
 IF YOU DO NOT ACCEPT THE AGREEMENT TERMS, THEN DO NOT USE THE ECS.**